RecipeShare Test Kitchen

 Absolutely.
 Brioche or challah make excellent substitutes for a richer and softer finish.
 Just reduce the soaking time so the slices don’t fall apart, and handle carefully when transferring to the skillet.

 “Loved the crisp caramelised edges.
-Next time I’ll halve the sauce for a slightly lighter breakfast, but the flavour is perfect.”
+Next time I’ll halve the sauce for a slightly lighter breakfast, but the flavour was good.”

 “Made this for a weekend brunch and everyone asked for the recipe.
 Soaking the baguette for the full 30 minutes really makes a difference.”

-JojoMDay-old baguette slices soaked in vanilla custard, pan-fried in foamy butter and served with rich vanilla caramel sauce for the ultimate brunch treat.
+Day-old baguette slices soaked in vanilla custard, pan-fried in foamy butter and served with vanilla caramel sauce for a sweet brunch dish.

 Use very dry or day-old baguettes so they soak up the custard without falling apart.